geobde/geobde/README.md

 ## Sup Nerds ⌑

-I make tools for humans.
+I make tools for developers.
 I'm also a software engineer currently working on Star Channel in Athens.
 I focus on Front-end/UI architecture, platform design, and building high performance, interactive applications, using web technologies.

 🥂 Cheers!